teamwork-challenge/platform/docs/2-Specification.md

 1. As an admin, I want to set up new challenge.
 1. As an admin, I want to configure a round by preparing a task generator and settings.
-1. As an admin, I want to create API keys for each team.
+1. As an admin, I want to create an API key for each team.
 1. As an admin, I want to publish a round in the challenge, so that players can start it on time.
 1. As an admin, I want to watch a live log of submissions to spot issues early.
 1. As an admin, I want to impersonate any team.